Master Metaphors

 As a metaphor for the Banyan Project, the call is the news and feature report produced by independent community news co-ops seeded and supported by Banyan.

-The response comes when the reader/users engage with the journalism in the digital public square provided by the Banyan publishing platform; responses can range from a shrug, to clicking approval of the story, to commenting, to joining an digital forum on the topic the story advances, to starting such a group if none for the topic exists, to emailing suggestions to the editors, to offering further suggestions for future stories on the same issue, to volunteering photos or video or reporting, to submitting an article for publication.
+The response comes when the readers engage with the journalism in the digital public square that’s built into the Banyan publishing platform; responses can range from a shrug, to clicking approval of the story, to commenting, to joining a digital forum on the topic the story advances, to starting such a group if none for the topic exists, to emailing suggestions to the editors, to volunteering photos or video or reporting.
+And people can propose new ideas for deploying forums for other community purposes — a tool library, say, or a forum for job-seeking leads.

 Community Organizing

-Social theorists and observers of America’s culture dating back to de Tocqueville have marveled at how we form voluntary associations and have seen these associations—from civic and fraternal organizations to co-ops and mutual insurance companies and on and on—as the seedbed and lifeblood of democracy.
+Social theorists and observers of America’s culture dating back to de Tocqueville have marveled at how we form voluntary associations and have seen these associations — from civic and fraternal organizations to co-ops and mutual insurance companies and on and on.
 Banyan will be a seedbed for such voluntary associations.
-It will engage the hands as well as the mind in democracy.
+It will engage hands as well as minds in democracy.